wuqixuan/fleet/Documentation/deployment-and-configuration.md

 Comma-delimited key/value pairs that are published with the local to the fleet registry.
 This data can be used directly by a client of fleet to make scheduling decisions.
 An example set of metadata could look like:

 	metadata="region=us-west,az=us-west-1"
+	metadata='region=us-west,az=us-west-1'
+	metadata=region=us-west,az=us-west-1

+Formally,the configuation of metadata should conform one of this three form:

+	metadata="xxx"
+	metadata='xxx'
+	metadata=xxx

+while xxx is of the form:

+	yyy[,yyy[,yyy...]]

+while yyy if of the form:

+	key = value

+Space and tab are allow to appear beside '=' and ','.
+If give the same key in multiple pairs, the last value will take effect.

 Default: ""